-- Danfoss Editron’s hybrid electric systems cut emissions and reduce fuel costs.
+- Our hybrid electric systems cut emissions and reduce fuel costs.

 LAPPEENRANTA, FINLAND – The Finnish Transport Infrastructure Agency is launching a new icebreaker concept.
 It is equipped with an innovative motorized removable bow, powered by Danfoss Editron.
 The icebreaker ferry will be moored in Mustola harbor in Lappeenranta, Finland.
 Additionally, it will operate in the Lake Saimaa area from winter 2020.

-Danfoss Editron’s hybrid electric system is powering the removable bow with two generators.Bbuilt as a DC system, and two propulsion systems.
+Danfoss Editron’s hybrid electric system is powering the removable bow.
+This is with two generators built as a DC system, and two propulsion systems.
 In addition, the company has provided a front super-capacitor so that peak powers can be efficiently controlled.
 The EDITRON software also cuts fuel and delivers high efficiencies.
 This, as the diesel-generators in the DC system can be driven at variable speeds.
 The power plan and propulsion system of the removable bow has been designed to be operated from the pusher tug wheelhouse.
 Additionally, the machinery can operate unmanned.

 Jukka Väisänen, Project Operator at Väylä, commented:

 “Lake Saimaa’s ice is more solid than sea ice and can reach up to 80cm thick.
-Developing this innovative design concept for the removable bow and equipping it with its own propulsion system means that we will achieve savings in capital costs, as we will charter the pusher for only part of the year.
+Developing this innovative design concept for the removable bow and equipping it with its own propulsion system.
+Meaning that we will achieve savings in capital costs.
+As we will charter the pusher for only part of the year.
 We are also expecting to see savings in fuel consumption thanks to the hybrid propulsion system.”